 Rick A. Bright, Ph.D. is the Deputy Assistant Secretary for Preparedness and Response and the Director of the Biomedical Advanced Research and Development Authority (BARDA), which is a component of the Office of the Assistant Secretary for Preparedness and Response in the U.S. Department of Health and Human Services.

 He oversees the advanced development and procurement of medical countermeasures against an array of threats to national security and the public’s health, including chemical, biological, radiological, nuclear threats and pandemic influenza, and emerging infectious diseases.

-Dr. Bright began his career in influenza vaccine and therapeutics development during a nine year combined tenure at the US Centers for Disease Control and Prevention, Influenza Division.
-At the CDC, he focused on avian and human influenza viruses from multiple perspectives including immunology and vaccine development, viral pathogenesis and molecular correlates of pathogenicity, as well as antiviral drugs and the development novel assays for high throughput surveillance for resistance to antiviral drugs.
-Dr. Bright was a recipient of the Charles C. Shepard Science Award for Scientific Excellence.
+Dr. Bright began his career in vaccine and therapeutics development at the Centers for Disease Control and Prevention, with a focus on influenza viruses, antiviral drugs and the development of novel assays for high throughput surveillance for resistance to antiviral drugs.
+For this work, Dr. Bright was a recipient of the Charles C. Shepard Science Award for Scientific Excellence.

 Dr. Bright has extensive experience in the biotechnology industry where he served in senior leadership and executive management roles.
 Dr. Bright has also held senior scientific leadership positions in non-governmental organizations where he championed innovative vaccine development and international vaccine manufacturing capacity expansion in developing countries.